-Advance royalty payments related to the six unpatented mining claims, for the years 2019, 2020, 2021 and 2022, totaling \$100,000 (\$25,000 per year) were accrued and capitalized as mineral property interests as at March 31, 2023 and December 31, 2022.
+Advance royalty payments related to the six unpatented mining claims, for the years 2019, 2020, 2021, 2022 and 2023, totaling \$125,000 (\$25,000 per year) were accrued and capitalized as mineral property interests as at March 31, 2023 and December 31, 2022.
 Payment of these advance royalty payments have been put on hold as one of the parties to the royalty passed away without a will and Emergent is waiting for the family of this party to the royalty agreement to complete a probate process to determine the current ownership of the royalty.
+A second party to the royalty agreement has also passed away and the status of the ownership for this interest in the royalty is currently unknown.